adsabs/WIESP/2025/shared_task.md

 ### Dataset
 We provide a dataset of scientific papers from SciX annotated with their associated telescope, categorization, and metada.
-The TRACS dataset is hosted on Hugginface here (link TBD).
+The TRACS dataset is hosted on Hugginface [here](https://huggingface.co/datasets/adsabs/TRACS).

 ### Dataset Description
 The dataset entries consists of the following features: